bconnorwhite/OSS/README.md

 > Packages that can be used in both Node.js and the browser.

+- [as-typed-array](https://github.com/bconnorwhite/as-typed-array): Make any value an array
 - [can-use-dom](https://github.com/bconnorwhite/can-use-dom): Typed version of can-use-dom to check if you can use the DOM
-- [as-typed-array](https://github.com/bconnorwhite/as-typed-array): Make any value an array
+- [typed-case](https://github.com/bconnorwhite/typed-case): Convert between typesafe string casings

 <h3>Node<img alt="Platform: Node" src="https://img.shields.io/badge/Node-%23339933?logo=node.js&logoColor=white" align="right" /></h3>